Drinking Alcohol Can Raise Cancer Risk. How Much Is Too Much?

 The study adds to the evidence that cancer risk may rise when people drink more than one drink per day, but the increase is modest.
 Moderate drinkers in the study had about a 10 percent increased risk of getting cancer.

-Not surprisingly, the study finds that heavy drinker are most at risk.
+Not surprisingly, the study finds that heavy drinkers are most at risk.
 For instance, men who drank three or more drinks per day were three to four times more likely to develop cancer of the esophagus and liver cancer.
 Other alcohol-related cancers include colorectal cancer and breast cancer in women.

 "This study reinforces [the evidence] that people who drink a lot have higher rates of cancer and higher rates of dying from those cancers," says Noelle LoConte, an oncologist and associate professor at the University of Wisconsin.
-She was not involved in the study, but we asked her to review the evidence.
+She was not involved in the study, but NPR asked her to review the evidence.

 The study comes at a time when the American Society of Clinical Oncology, a group of cancer doctors, is trying to spread awareness about the risks of excessive alcohol consumption.
 LoConte is the lead author of the group's recent statement calling for policies aimed at reducing alcohol consumption.